Threefolds of Kodaira dimension one: Abelian or bielliptic fibrations

-\end{proof} From now on we assume the smooth model $W$ of $X$ admits no non-vertical two-form. \begin{lem} $h^1(X,\Oo_X)\leq1$. \end{lem} To prove the lemma, we need the following estimate on the irregularity. \begin{thm}[\cite{f2}, Theorem 1.6] Let $f:X\rightarrow Y$ be surjective morphism between non-singular projective varieties with connected fibers.
-Then where $F$ is a general fiber of $f$. \end{thm} \begin{proof}[Proof of Lemma \ref{gg2}] Assume that $h^1(X,\Oo_X)>1$, then $h^1(X,\Oo_X)=2$ by Theorem \ref{f2}.
-Let $a:X\rightarrow A=Alb(X)$ be the Albanese map of $X$ and let $F$ be a general fiber of $X\rightarrow C$.
-Note that $A$ is an abelian surface.
-Assume that $a(F)$ is two-dimensional, then there is a surjective map $F\rightarrow A$.
-The pull-back of the global two-form on $A$ is a non-vertical two-form on $X$, contradicting our assumption that there is no non-vertical two-form.
-Assume that $a(F)$ is one-dimensional.
-Note that $a(F)$ should be an elliptic curve since otherwise there is a holomorphic map

 and the image should be a (translation of) non-trivial sub-complex torus, which is impossible.
-Since there are only countably many elliptic curves up to translation contained in a fixed abelian variety, we have $a(F)\cong E$ for some one-dimensional abelian subvariety $E$ of $A$, for general $F$.
-By \cite{bl}, Theorem 5.3.5, There is an isogeny $A\rightarrow E\times T$ for some elliptic curve $T$.
+Since there are only countably many elliptic curves up to translation contained in a fixed abelian variety, we have $a(F)\cong E$ for some one-dimensional abelian subvariety $E$ of $Alb(X)$, for general $F$.
+By \cite[Theorem 5.3.5]{bl}, there is an isogeny $Alb(X)\rightarrow E\times T$ for some elliptic curve $T$.
 Consider the morphism which contracts the general fiber of $X\rightarrow C$.
 Thus there is an induced morphism $C\rightarrow T$.
-But $C\cong\Pp^1$ and $T$ is an elliptic curve, which is impossible.
-Finally assume $a(F)$ is a point, then $a(X)$ is a curve of genus $\geq2$.
-However this induces a morphism $C\rightarrow a(X)$, which is again impossible. \end{proof} Consider the following diagram.
+But $C\cong\Pp^1$ and $T$ is an elliptic curve.
+It leads a contradiction.
+In conclusion, we can prove that $a(F)$ is two-dimensional.
+Now we know that $a|_F\colon F\rightarrow Alb(X)$ is surjective.
+For any smooth model $W\rightarrow X$ we know that the pull-back of the global two-form of $Alb(X)$ on $W$ is a non-vertical two-form, hence $X\rightarrow C$ is isotrivial by Theorem \ref{cp}.
+We have to estimate $\deg A$.
+Consider the following diagram